 1. Interviews take a lot of time

-Finding qualified candidates and deciding who is the fittest for the position isn’t as swift as it should be.
+Finding qualified software engineering candidates and deciding who is the fittest software developer for the position isn’t as swift as it should be.
 An HR department could take care of some steps, but the heaviest part of the screening process falls onto the development team’s managers.

 Solution: Structured screening